Welcome to Autumn in the Garden

 We love them for their spectacular foliage in glorious autumn tones, they’re compact plants so they are brilliant in rockeries and borders or even containers on your patio.

-As almost all varieties are evergreen, their attractive and often variegated leaves mean hebes look great all year, and they have a long flowering season.
+As almost all varieties of Hebes are evergreen, their attractive and often variegated leaves mean they look great all year, and they have a long flowering season.

 September Garden Care